-The EIS should describe any impacts on existing telecommunications infrastructure (such as optical cables, microwave towers, etc.) and identify the owners of that infrastructure.
+The EIS should describe any existing telecommunications infrastructure (such as optical cables, microwave towers, etc.) that may be impacted by the proposal, and identify the owners of that infrastructure.

 3.5.7 Accommodation and other infrastructure

 A description should be provided of any other developments directly related to the project not described in other sections, such as: